Stay Campus London aims to ensure all students are booked on the correct course to suit their needs, as quickly and efficiently as possible.

 Please see the Handbook for Student Visas and UK Border Agency for details on this procedure.

 Before you book and pay for a course at Stay Campus London you must read and confirm you have understood our Terms and Conditions.

 Please note that prices may be subject to alteration.
 See your Consultant or Educational Tour Operator for insurance information.

 Stay Campus London is not liable for loss of tuition or other services due to factors outside our control.
 Refunds will not be made under these circumstances.

 We have revised our cancellations policy to allow greater flexibility and to ensure you can book with confidence.
-Our revised policy means that booking with us is risk-free.

 This policy covers the following:

 All students forced to cancel due to Covid-19 restrictions can:

 When a student’s studies have already been deferred and then they subsequently choose to cancel, this will be considered as less than four weeks’ notice.